 Study and participation in UNO summer theatre productions.
-Lectures, discussion, and practical experience either backstage, onstage, or both.
+Lectures, discussion, and practical experience either backstage, on-stage, or both.
 Enrollment by consent of department.
 (DRCM 4080 and 4081 may not be taken simultaneously.)
-Required weekly laboratory hours on current departmental productions vary according to responsibilities.
+Required weekly laboratory hours on current departmental productions vary ities.